-Mark Spitz, most notable athlete of all-time, is synonymous with excellence.
-His powerful swimming career launched him into fame, and gained him fans world-wide.
+Mark Spitz, the most famed athlete of all-time, is synonymous with excellence.
+His powerful swimming career launched him into celebrity, and gained him fans world-wide.
 During his career, Mark’s unparalleled abilities set him apart from the competition.

 Mark was born the first of three children in Modesto, California to parents Arnold and Lenore Spitz.
 At age two, his family moved to Hawaii and he swam almost every day at Waikiki Beach.
 When Mark was just six years old, he began to compete at his local swim club.
 A few years later at the tender age of nine, he trained at Arden Hills Swim Club in Sacramento with Sherm Chavoor, the swimming coach who mentored him and six other Olympic medal winners.
 Before he was 10, Spitz held 17 national age-group records, and one world record.
 His family moved again when he was 14 years old, this time to train under George F. Haines of the Santa Clara Swim Club.
 During his four years there, Mark held national high school records in every stroke and in every distance.
 It was an unprecedented achievement.